 4. Make an Instagram Account

-Instagram has the “Swipe Up” feature which allows you to sell items to followers directly, however, if you don’t have that option (10k+ followers) then don’t worry.
-The Instagram TV, Instagram stories, and areas for captions also allow you to talk about your product, demonstrate it, and sell authentically.
+Instagram allows you to directly link product directly by tagging.
+The Instagram TV, Instagram Stories, and areas for captions also allow you to talk about your product, demonstrate it, and sell authentically.

 TIP: If you want to see how people are selling merchandise, check out vintage sellers on Instagram, they have really developed ways to sell using the platform without spending money on advertising.